ONatOl/CS50/README.md

 # CS50
-My solutions to problem set.
+My solutions to the problem sets.